High School

 Yes and no. Most of our students will attend a four-year college, so we are fully committed to providing an excellent high school experience that prepares them extremely well for college.
 So, in that sense, we are college preparatory.
 However, we do recognize that attending college may not be God’s calling for all students and that there are other good paths that our students may follow.
 As a result, we view our high school as preparing our graduates well for life after high school.

-Absolutely.
-We know that high school athletics can be an important part of a high schooler’s experience, so we fully intend on offering a high-quality program.
+Yes, we know that high school athletics can be an important part of a high schooler’s experience, so we are offering a high-quality program.
 Please see the Curriculum & Athletics Guide below.

 Do you offer student support services?